ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/culture/2017-07-01-code-of-conduct.md

   - culture
 team: community
 title: "Code of Conduct"
-description: "The Progressive HackNight is dedicated to making great ideas happen.
-We embrace progressive ideals, and want our space to be safe, productive, and inspiring.
-We have put together these rules to ensure that our events and structures hold true to our progressive values.
+description: "We want our space to be safe, productive, and inspiring.
+Our rules ensure that our events and structures hold true to our progressive values.
 "
 date: 2017-07-01
 image: /images/culture/code-of-conduct.png
 author: Ilona Brand
 author_url: https://www.linkedin.com/in/theilonabrand/
 author_image: /images/team/ilona.png
-author_bio: "Ilona is a member of the progressivehacknight Steering Committee"
+author_bio: "Ilona is a member of the Progressive HackNight team"
 author2:
 author2_url:
 author2_image: